Salt: Everything You Need to Know About This Vital Ingredient

 6. Limit high-salt containing foods

-Now that you have understood the ways to decrease your salt intake, follow these ideas and adopt healthy dietary habits.
+Now that you have understood the function of salt in the body and ways to decrease your salt intake, follow these ideas and adopt healthy dietary habits.

 1. World Health Organization.
 Guideline: Sodium intake for adults and children.
 Geneva, Switzerland: World Health Organization, 2012.